How St. Pete Youth Farm Got Started

 To this day, there has been no grocery store to take its place and this sparked a series of discussions on how to address this food and nutrition insecurity issue that the community was facing.

 One such idea that came to the forefront was the idea to start a youth-led urban farm.
-Putting this issue in the hands of the young people within the community to take an empty lot owned by the City of St. Pete behind the Enoch Davis Center and turning into a farm.
+Putting this issue in the hands of the young people within the community to take an empty lot owned by the City of St. Petersburg behind the Enoch Davis Center and turning into a farm.

 A place where people can access locally grown produce, learn to grow their own food, and also provide programming to teens that would promote leadership skills, entrepreneurship, urban agriculture, and wellness.